 This brie mac and cheese truly tastes like it uses a bunch of rare and fancy ingredients and took a bunch of time to perfect.

-Even the newest cook can make brie mac and cheese in no time.
+Even the newest cook can make brie cheese mac and cheese in no time.
+I have taught this recipe to so many people who have really loved the end result.

 I also offer the option of making a baked brie mac and cheese.
 This addition simply adds 5 minutes to your cooking time, taking it from a 10-minute recipe to a 15-minute recipe.